imapex/IOTEventNotification/README.md

 **GenericSensorClass** - This class implements the generic sensor mechanism.
 The default behavior implements a simulated sensor by using a random number generator.

-* **GetDataFromSensor** - This class retrieves data from a sensor.
+* **read** - This class retrieves data from a sensor.
 The data returned from the sensor should be stored in the data variable within theclass so that it can be used for other methods
-* **CompareDataFromSensor(value)** - This class compares the data that was received from the sensor to the value paramter.
+* **compare(value)** - This class compares the data that was received from the sensor to the value paramter.
 It will return a boolean value.

 ##Code modules provided

 * **PrintAlertClass** - This AlertClass will print the data to the screen
 * **SparkRoomAlertClass** - This AlertClass will print the data a Cisco Spark Room.
+* **SimulatedSensor** - This SensorClass will implement a basic sensor simulation using a random number generator.
-* **WeatherUndergroundSensorClass** - This SensorClass will receive data from the weather underground API
+* **WeatherUndergroundSensor** - This SensorClass will receive data from the weather underground API